batrataj/NEXUS-SEC/README.md

 - Traffic Rates
 - Flow Byte Statistics

-These features help represent how communication occurs in a network and allow identification of unusual activity patterns.
+These features help represent how communication occurs in a network and allow detection of unusual traffic patterns.

 ---

-## Data Analysis Workflow
+# Data Analysis Workflow

 The project follows a structured data science workflow.